 All these and more are some of the first signs that signify an incoming food security problem.

-Sustainable agricultural development is the critical enhancer for adequate food security not just for short term purposes like surviving a pandemic but for sustaining life in general now and for the future generations because, as human beings, we will always need food to survive.
+Sustainable agricultural development is the critical enhancer for adequate food security, not just for short-term purposes like surviving a pandemic but for sustaining life in general now and for the future generations.
+As human beings, we will always need food to survive.

 Benefits of Agribusiness to Sustainable Agricultural Development in Nigeria

-Food security is everyone’s business, and as individuals, we should begin to explore and employ ideas on how we can all contribute to the sustainability of agriculture to reach an optimum food supply chain in the country.
+Food security is everyone's business.
+As individuals, we should begin to explore and employ ideas on how we can all contribute to agriculture's sustainability to reach an optimum food supply chain in the country.

-However, an agribusiness like Trado Global has recognized that not everyone can manage farmlands, and also other persons may be occupied in different sectors of the country, contributing their quota in battling the pandemic.
+However, an agribusiness like Trado Global has recognized that not everyone can manage farmland.
+Other persons may be occupied in different countries, contributing their quota to battle the pandemic.

-The types of agricultural ideas in agribusiness are endless ranging from vegetative farming, spice production from pepper farms and also fruit juice production from fruits farming such as pineapple farms.
+The types of agricultural ideas in agribusiness are endless ranging from vegetative farming, spice production from pepper farms, and fruit juice production from fruits farming such as pineapple farms.

-- Meet the demand for food by increasing the production of sufficient human food, fiber, and fuel to meet the needs of a fast-rising population and its future generations.
+- Meet the demand for food by increasing the production of sufficient human food, fiber, and fuel to meet a fast-rising population's needs and future generations.